TrafficPLANit/PLANitUtils/README.md

 For more information on PLANit such as the user the manual, licensing, installation, getting started, reference documentation, and more, please visit [https://trafficplanit.github.io/PLANitManual/](https://trafficplanit.github.io/PLANitManual/)

-# Maven parent
+## Maven parent

 Projects need to be built from Maven before they can be run.
-The common maven configuration can be found in the PLANitAll project which acts as the parent for this project's pom.xml.
+The common maven configuration can be found in the PLANitParentPom project which acts as the parent for this project's pom.xml.

-> Make sure you install the PLANitAll pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.
+> Make sure you install the PLANitParentPom pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.